Eschatologue/CM_wiki/docs/spells/7th-level.md

 Coming back from the dead is an ordeal.
 The target takes a −4 penalty to all attack rolls, Saving Throws, and ability checks.
 Every time the target finishes a long rest, the penalty is reduced by 1 until it disappears.

 Casting this spell to restore life to a creature that has been dead for one year or longer taxes you greatly.
-Until you finish a long rest, you can't cast spells again, and you have disadvantage on all attack rolls, ability checks, and Saving Throws.
+Until you finish a long rest, you can't cast spells again, and you have :d20-disadv: **Disadvantage** on all attack rolls, ability checks, and Saving Throws.

 ### Reverse Gravity
-*7th-level transmutation*
+*7th-level Transmutation*

 **Casting Time:** :rsc-action: **Action**
 **Range:** 100 feet
 **Components:** V, S, M (a lodestone and iron filings)
 **Duration:** Concentration, up to 1 minute

 This spell reverses gravity in a 50-foot-radius, 100-foot-high cylinder centered on a point within range.
 All creatures and objects that aren't somehow anchored to the ground in the area fall upward and reach the top of the area when you cast this spell.
-A creature can make a Dexterity Saving Throw to grab onto a fixed object it can reach, thus avoiding the fall.
+A creature can make a Dexterity :d20-save: **Saving Throw** to grab onto a fixed object it can reach, thus avoiding the fall.

 If some solid object (such as a ceiling) is encountered in this fall, falling objects and creatures strike it just as they would during a normal downward fall.
 If an object or creature reaches the top of the area without striking anything, it remains there, oscillating slightly, for the duration.

 At the end of the duration, affected objects and creatures fall back down.

 ### Sequester
-*7th-level transmutation*
+*7th-level Transmutation*

 **Casting Time:** :rsc-action: **Action**
 **Range:** Touch
 **Components:** V, S, M (a powder composed of diamond, emerald, ruby, and sapphire dust worth at least 5,000 gp, which the spell consumes)
 **Duration:** Until dispelled

 By means of this spell, a willing creature or an object can be hidden away, safe from detection for the duration.
-When you cast the spell and touch the target, it becomes invisible and can't be targeted by divination spells or perceived through scrying sensors created by divination spells.
+When you cast the spell and touch the target, it becomes invisible and can't be targeted by Divination spells or perceived through scrying sensors created by Divination spells.

 If the target is a creature, it falls into a state of suspended animation.
 Time ceases to flow for it, and it doesn't grow older.

 You can set a condition for the spell to end early.
 The condition can be anything you choose, but it must occur or be visible within 1 mile of the target.
 Examples include "after 1,000 years" or "when the **tarrasque** awakens."
 This spell also ends if the target takes any damage.

 ### Simulacrum
-*7th-level illusion*
+*7th-level Illusion*

 **Casting Time:** 12 hours
 **Range:** Touch
 **Components:** V, S, M (snow or ice in quantities sufficient to make a life-size copy of the duplicated creature; some hair, fingernail clippings, or other piece of that creature's body placed inside the snow or ice; and powdered ruby worth 1,500 gp, sprinkled over the duplicate and consumed by the spell)
 **Duration:** Until dispelled

 You shape an illusory duplicate of one beast or humanoid that is within range for the entire casting time of the spell.
 The duplicate is a creature, partially real and formed from ice or snow, and it can take actions and otherwise be affected as a normal creature.
 It appears to be the same as the original, but it has half the creature's Hit Point maximum and is formed without any equipment.
-Otherwise, the illusion uses all the statistics of the creature it duplicates, except that it is a construct.
+Otherwise, the Illusion uses all the statistics of the creature it duplicates, except that it is a construct.

 The simulacrum is friendly to you and creatures you designate.
 It obeys your spoken commands, moving and acting in accordance with your wishes and acting on your turn in combat.
 The simulacrum lacks the ability to learn or become more powerful, so it never increases its level or other abilities, nor can it regain expended :rsc-spell-slot: **Spell Slot**s.